-In 2018, management calculated the fair value of its investment in NL using the discounted cash flows
+In 2018, management calculated the fair value of its investment in NL using the discounted cash flows.

-The key assumptions used for fair value calculation of NL as of December 31, 2018 and 2017 are as follows:
+The key assumptions used for fair value calculation of NL as of December 31, 2018 is as follows:

 Growth rate 4.42% Post tax discount rate (for fair value calculation) 7.69% b.
 Swank Ventures Limited